coderextreme/XThreeDLoader/README.md

 node json23.js data/abox.json ... # any number of files
 ```

-Results in three and three2
+Results in three and three2.

+Exporter TBD